Using the CUBIC Cluster

 Have you ever faced the scenario where you are testing a script interactively on the login node of your remote machine, and suddenly the VPN connection drops and your work is lost?
 Luckily, there is a Linux utility called screen on the sattertt login node that allows us to resume sessions that otherwise would be lost.

 screen comes in handy when you want to let stuff run in the background without having to maintain a VPN or SSH connection.
-For example, let’s say you want to submit many jobs to cubic at once.
+For example, let’s say you want to submit many jobs to CUBIC at once.
 Since it can take a few minutes for each job to submit, you’d need to hold your VPN connection and your terminal window open for many hours if you’re submitting several hundreds or even thousands of jobs.
 This is unrealistic for several reasons: your VPN connection is very likely to occassionally get dropped; your wifi connection might fail; you might accidentally close a terminal window; or maybe you just don’t want to be biking down the Schuylkill river trail with your laptop open.
 In any case, you don’t want to have to start all over or figure out where it left off if something interrupts your job submissions.

 The screen command will allow you to safely run whatever you need even without maintaining a connection and then return to check in on your process later.